contributte/contributte-site/sites/contributte/partners.md

 <h1>Partners</h1>

 <div class="mt-8">
-  We are very thankful to our patrons for your incredible support.
+  We are very thankful to our patrons for their incredible support.
 And also very proud of companies and dev folks that trust us.
 </div>